nemoarchive/documentation/download_public.md

 # Downloading Publicly Available Data

-Data submitted to NeMO falls into three categories:
+Data submitted to NeMO Archive falls into three categories:
 * *Public* - data to be immediately distributed openly and freely to the wider research community,
 * *Embargo* - data to be held back, or embargoed, until a specific date, at which point it will be released openly and freely to the wider research community,
 * *Restricted* - Controlled access data to be distributed only to an approved group of users due to consent restrictions, e.g. human data.
 Often restricted datasets contain a combination of private (raw reads, alignments) and public (counts, peaks) datatypes.
 In such instances, the dataset landing page or BDBag will provide direct access to public data, in addition to a link to restricted data access instructions.

-There are many ways that users may be introduced to data at NeMO Archives, depending on whether you're arriving at our site directly or from another resource.
-For Restricted data access, see the [documentation here](download_restricted.md).
+There are many ways that users may be introduced to data at NeMO Archive, depending on whether you're arriving at our site directly or from another resource.
+For Restricted data access, see the [documentation here](https://nemoarchive.org/resources/accessing-controlled-access-data).
 For public data users, we've put together this handy table to recommend the most appropriate way to access data:

 | So you want to... | We recommend... |